AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/choose-the-share-url-for-a-social-app.md

 # Choose the Share URL for a Social App {#choose-the-share-url-for-a-social-app}

-When you create a social app,&nbsp;you can choose which URL will be shared in the posts from participants.
+When you create a social app, you can choose which URL will be shared in the posts from participants.

 1. Go to **Marketing Activities**.